 Top balance transfer cards

 If you are in debt then a balance transfer card, if used properly, can be a great way to manage that debt and reduce the amount you’ll need to pay back.

 Look for a card that offers a substantial 0% period, so you can clear your debt before it reverts to its normal APR and you end up paying interest.
-Remember 0% interest doesn't mean free - many of these cards will charge a balance transfer fee, of up to 3% of the balance.
+Remember 0% interest doesn't mean free - many of these cards will charge a balance transfer fee.

 An overdraft is an agreement with your bank that authorises you to withdraw more funds from your account than you have deposited in it.
 Many banks charge for this privilege either as a fixed fee or charge interest on the money overdrawn at a special high rate.
 Some banks charge a fee and interest.
 And other banks offer a free overdraft but impose very high charges for exceeding the agreed limit of your overdraft.

 An account opened with a clearing bank (few building societies offer current accounts) that provides the ability to draw cash (usually via a debit card) or cheques from the account.
 Some pay fairly minimal rates of interest if the account is in credit.
 Most current accounts insist your monthly income (salary or pension) is paid directly in each month and they offer a number of optional services – such as overdrafts and charge cards – which are negotiable but will incur fees.

 Moving money from one account to another, whether switching bank accounts or more likely transferring the outstanding balance on your credit card to another card that charges a lower – or 0% – rate of interest.
 Some card providers may charge a transfer fee that can be a percentage of the balance transferred.